Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 two dolls released before Craig, that appear in less episodes than he did, Astral

-and Regine, but they on the other hand were planned for the unreleased 1988 line by Hasbro.
+and Regine, but they, on the other hand, were officially planned for the unreleased 1988 line by Hasbro.

-Craig didn't have very exciting outfits in the cartoon, only this and joggingwear, so this was
+Craig didn't have alot of exciting outfits in the cartoon, only this and joggingwear, so this was

 Doll specs: